By Conrad Dudderar

 Manna Pantry served about 170 families each this February and March.
 Those are significant declines from 270 families in February 2020 and 350 families in March 2020.

-Initially the Together We Center will feature the food pantry, 2,500 square foot free medical clinic and 1,000 square foot clothing clothes.
+Initially the Together We Center will feature the food pantry, 2,500 square foot free medical clinic and 1,000 square foot clothing closet.

 Organizers hope to add free or discounted vehicle repairs and counseling services, a barber shop, dental clinic, and other services.